 It's April fools day, 2020.
 A bit different from other years.
 I don't think many people will be playing pranks.
 We're doing okay though.
 My family have adapted really well, it just feels like a long stay-cation at the moment!
 I've been keeping to a routine each morning at least.
-Exercise first thing (was Joe… Continue reading Week One
+Exercise first thing (was Joe… Continue reading Covid-19 Lock Down – Week One – Anxiety

 It's Arthur puppy's first birthday this week, I can't believe how fast the last year has flown!
 Life has definitely changed and to anyone thinking about getting a dog, (well a miniature schnauzer at least as I don't have experience of any others) I would definitely say go for it.
 I can't think of any… Continue reading Arthur puppy is one!